 Where's that come from?
-Well, we've turned from the light.
-And when you turn from the light, where else do you go but darkness?
+Well, we've turned from the light and when you turn from the light, where else do you go but darkness?
 And when you turn from love, where else do you go but disconnection?
 When you turn from life, where else do you go but death?

-[13:05] So this is the kind of world we live in.
+[12:43] So this is the kind of world we live in.
 But what does love do when love sees the beloved in trouble?
 Love says, your pit will be my pit.
 Your plight will be my plight.

 Your debts will be my debts.
 Your darkness will be my darkness.
 Your death will be my death.
 So who is Jesus?
 Jesus is love come down.
-The son of the father comes and becomes our brother to be with us in the darkness.

-Jesus to take that darkness on himself on the cross, to take that disconnection on himself, even to take that death that we all deserve for turning from God.
-Took that on himself on the cross.
+The son of the father comes and becomes our brother to be with us in the darkness, to take that darkness on himself on the cross, to take that disconnection on himself, even to take that death that we all deserve for turning from God.

-Plunged it down into the hell that it deserves.
-And he rose up again to light and life and love.
-And he says, you in the darkness, do you want my light?
+Took that on himself on the cross, plunged it down into the hell that it deserves.
+And he rose up again to light and life and love and he says, you in the darkness, do you want my light?

 You in death, do you want my life?
 You in disconnection, do you want my love?
 And anyone who simply says yes to Jesus, we get Jesus in our life.
 We get his father as our father.
 We get his spirit as our spirit.

 We get his future as our future.
 It's for free and it's forever.
+So do you want Jesus?
+It's called the gospel in 90 seconds and he did it in 90 seconds.